mooncollin/CPPAdditions/readme.md

 ## Docs

 Documentation is generate through a Python script located under the `docs` folder.
 I use Jinja to generate html files and use templates to help make the process easier.
-I find creating the docmentation separate from embedded in the code to be much easier to read the code and documentation.
+I find creating the docmentation separate from embedding comments into the code to be much easier to read the code and documentation.
 I try to mimic the look of [cppreference.com](https://en.cppreference.com/w/).

-Current documentation can be checked out [here](ADD LINK).
+Current documentation can be checked out [here](https://mooncollin.github.io/CPPAdditions/).